-Among the most relevant activities carried out by the Commission during the year 2023, the following stand out: review of the 2022 annual accounts, and 2023 periodic financial information; compliance with the projected ratios in the covenants to our financing contracts; monitoring the efficacy and results of the evaluation of the system for Internal Control over Financial Reporting (ICFR system) and monitoring the Model for Prevention of Criminal Liability; reviewing and monitoring the risk map, as well as implementing the Risk Management Model (ERM); and following up on the internal audit and compliance.
+Among the most relevant activities carried out by the Commission during the year 2024, the following stand out: review of the 2023 annual accounts, EINF and 2024 periodic financial information; review of compliance with the projected ratios in the covenants to the financing contracts; monitoring the efficacy and results of the evaluation of the system for Internal Control over Financial Reporting (ICFR system) and monitoring the Model for Prevention of Criminal Liability; reviewing and monitoring the risk map and the Risk Management Model (ERM); preliminary works for the preparation of the annual Sustainability Report corresponding to the financial year 2024 in accordance with the new regulatory framework; following up on the internal audit and compliance; and examination of Compliance with the Company's internal regulations.

-Notwithstanding the foregoing, the most important actions of the Audit, Risks and Compliance Committee during 2023 are detailed in the annual report on this Committee's activities, which will be published when the 2024 Ordinary General Meeting is called, on the corporate website www.prisa.com.
+Notwithstanding the foregoing, the most important actions of the Audit, Risks and Compliance Committee during 2024 are detailed in the annual report on this Committee's activities, which will be published when the 2025 Ordinary General Meeting is called, on the corporate website www.prisa.com.